Regelement IVWC 2020

 19. Ensembles playing a programme longer than the allotted time of 30 minutes will be curtailed by the jury.

-20. The jury will decide which work(s) to play from the programme, as entered on the entry form under final round.
+20. The jury will decide which work(s) to play from the programme proposal for the final round as submitted through the application form.

-21. The jury consists of at least five persons with differing instrumental backgrounds.
+21. The jury consists of at least five persons with different instrumental backgrounds.